Monip1/cse15l-lab-reports/lab-report-1-week-2.md

 When I did this, the file copied over would print information about it's location when run.

 ![location](Where-am-I.png)

-the first run is on the linux server and the second is on the windows client.
+The first run is on the linux server and the second is on the windows client.

 # Setting an SSH Key